 Walking the outside path of the park will take you past most of the fun stuff you want to see and do, but it’s really up to you to decide the priorities from here.
 Cut across the park to head to the two IP-themed houses near the Kid Zone section, or continue the loop around the back of the park.

 There is plenty to do and see around the back end of the park.
 So the logic to continue the loop is strong.
-This is where you will find both the Bugs: Eaten Alive and Descendants of Destruction haunted houses.
-Both are Universal original creations.

 But you might want to do it otherwise.
 And for those who do, let’s take a look at another plan of attack that can work even better than the first one I offered!